Profession Calculators

 Accuracy and Disclaimer

-Royalty payment calculations depend on lease terms, state law, division order title opinions, production volumes, commodity prices, and allowable deductions.
-This calculator provides estimates using simplified assumptions.
-Actual royalty payments may differ by 10% to 30% due to price adjustments, volume measurement, shrinkage, Btu content (for gas), and post-production costs.
-Always verify your decimal interest with your division order and consult the lease for specific royalty and deduction clauses.
-Royalty underpayment disputes are common; consider joining landowner associations or consulting an oil and gas attorney if payments seem incorrect.
-This is not legal, tax, or accounting advice.
-Consult appropriate professionals for lease review, tax planning, and estate planning involving mineral rights.
+Royalty payment calculations depend on lease terms, state law interpretation, division order accuracy, production measurement, commodity pricing, and allowable deductions.
+This calculator provides estimates using simplified inputs.
+Actual payments may differ due to price adjustments, volume measurement variations, Btu content factors for gas, processing shrinkage, and post-production cost allocations.
+Royalty underpayment disputes are common; consider joining state landowner associations or consulting an oil and gas attorney if payments seem inconsistent with lease terms or production data.
+This is not legal, tax, or financial advice.
+Consult appropriate professionals for lease review, royalty audit, and mineral rights estate planning.

 Conclusion